Albanian nobility: Republic of Venice

-Albanian nobility under the Kingdom of Naples
+Kingdom of Naples

 In 1451, many Albanian noblemen became vassals of the Kingdom of Naples.
 The first was Skanderbeg who signed the Treaty of Gaeta on March 26, 1451 and after him many other Albanian noblemen like George Arianiti, Ghin Musachi, George Strez Balšić, Peter Spani, Pal Dukagjini, Thopia Musachi, Peter of Himara, Simon Zenebishi and Carlo II Tocco signed similar treaties.
 Skanderbeg had to fulfill his vassal obligations to send his forces to Italy to support Ferdinand I of Naples in his struggle against the Angevin Dynasty.
 In return, the Kingdom of Naples provided financial and military support to its vassals in Albania and maintained a permanent garrison in Kruje.

 Portrait of Albanian nobleman Karl Thopia, prince of Albania, at the Skanderbeg Museum in Krujë, Albania.

 Principality of Albania

 The Principality of Albania was founded by Karl Thopia in 1359 who ruled the lands in central Albania between the rivers of Mat and Shkumbin.
 The principality was also able to conquer Durazzo from the Anjou who had controlled it at the time.
-He was later succeeded by his ill son Gjergj Thopia, who married Serbian princesss Teodora Branković and had no issue.
+He was later succeeded by his ill son Gjergj Thopia, who married Serbian princess Teodora Branković and had no issue.
 The remaining lands were split and fought between Helena Thopia and Karl’s illegitimate son Niketa Thopia.